omerhakim/Lab_Mod3/README.md

 <img src = "./images/image3.png" style = max width = 80%>

-Following the preliminary EDA I decided to drop outliers and the sizes of the bills (who did not show any correlation with the risk of default)
+Following the preliminary EDA I decided to drop outliers and the features with the bills' amount (who did not show significant correlation with the risk of default)

 <img src = "./images/image4.png" style = max width = 90%>